Rangeley is an ATV-friendly town with a premier trail network.

 Most trails are open from Memorial Day through October 31.

 Maine requires registration of all ATVs.
-Non-residents and renewing residents may register online or at the Rangeley Chamber of Commerce.
+Non-residents and renewing residents may register online or at Rangeley town office.
 First-time residents must appear in person.
 Registration funds go toward maintenance and development of the state’s trail network.
 Thank you for your support.